 Move one of the oven racks to the top part of the oven.
 Preheat the oven to 400 degrees F (204 degrees C).

 Use the palm of your hands to briefly and gently press the block of tofu over a bowl to get rid of some initial excess liquid (without crumbling it).
-Then place this block of tofu between 3 pieces of paper towel (or use a clean kitchen towel) on a plate.
-Place a heavy plate over the top of the tofu block.
-Let the tofu be pressed for at least 15 minutes, changing out the paper towels when they are soaked through (about every 5 minutes) to fresh dry ones.
+Then wrap this block of tofu in 3 paper towel pieces (or use a clean kitchen towel) and place on a plate.
+Next, place a heavy plate over the top of the tofu block and let this tofu be pressed for at least 15 minutes.
+During this time, change out the paper towels to fresh dry ones when they become soaked through.
 At the end, the final paper towels used for pressing should be only slightly damp because most of the moisture have already been pressed out.

 Meanwhile, prepare the tofu sauce by mixing the soy sauce (or tamari sauce) and sesame oil in a small bowl.